Identifying the fingerprints of topological states by tuning magnetoresistance in a semimetal: the case of topological half-Heusler Pt1-xAuxLuSb: Discussion

-In Fig.~4 we plot the calculated density of states from the above model, which describes the quantum Hall behavior in our thin films very well.
+In Fig.~\ref{fig:DiracModel} we plot the calculated density of states from the above model, which describes the quantum Hall behavior in our thin films very well.
+We note that the Zeeman split Landau levels observed between 28 and 45 Tesla in \pals\/ thin films correspond to \emph{n} = 1 from where the carrier concentration of the TSS is obtained, which varies from 1.7$\times$10$^{12}$ cm$^{-2}$ in \pbls\/ to 1.8$\times$10$^{12}$ cm$^{-2}$ in \pdls\/.
 Inclusion of a finite g-factor and a hybridization gap of the TSS was found to be essential to model our data in agreement with the observation of a finite gap in TSS in the ARPES data.
-Extracted parameters from the model are summarised in Table~1.
-Similar chemical potential values are obtained for Pt$_{7/8}$Au$_{1/8}$LuSb and Pt$_{5/8}$Au$_{3/8}$LuSb at high magnetic fields (Table 1), which, however, differs significantly from the zero-field values obtained from the ARPES measurements (Fig. 2, see $\Delta_{3}$ values in Table~S1 in the Supplementary Information \cite{suppl}).
-In addition, the chemical potential values in Pt$_{7/8}$Au$_{1/8}$LuSb, which has the lowest bulk carrier concentration, is found to be quite close at both zero and high magnetic fields.
-Such a behavior can be understood by noting that the quantum Hall states appear in \pals\/ after they are in the bulk quantum limit \cite{suppl}, which results in a similar band-bending behavior at high magnetic fields for different gold concentrations, but can differ at low fields due to different bulk screening effect.
+The extracted parameters from the model are summarised in Table~1.
+From magnetotransport, similar chemical potential values are obtained for two different Au concentrations viz.
+Pt$_{7/8}$Au$_{1/8}$LuSb and Pt$_{5/8}$Au$_{3/8}$LuSb at high magnetic fields (Table 1), which, however, differ significantly from the zero-field values obtained from the ARPES measurements (Fig.~\ref{fig:ARPES}, see $\Delta_{3}$ values in Table~S1 in \cite{suppl}).
+However, the chemical potential values in Pt$_{7/8}$Au$_{1/8}$LuSb, which has the lowest bulk carrier concentration, are found to be very similar at both zero and high magnetic fields.
+Such a behavior can be understood by noting that the quantum Hall states appear in \pals\/ thin films after they are in the bulk quantum limit \cite{suppl}, which results in a similar band-bending behavior at high magnetic fields for different gold concentrations, but can differ at low fields due to different bulk screening effect.